 Morbihan , a department in the Brittany region, is a land rich in history and abandoned sites.
-For urban exploration enthusiasts, or urbex , this region offers fascinating and mysterious places.
+For urban exploration enthusiasts, or urbex , this region offers fascinating and mysterious locations.
 This article presents five must-see urbex sites in Morbihan, each offering a unique and captivating experience.

 1: The Old Foundry of Pontivy